 Emergency radiology.
 Diagnostic radiology that focuses diagnosis of trauma and nontraumatic emergency conditions.

 Interventional radiology.
-A subspecialty of radiology that focuses on the diagnosis and treatment of patients utilizing minimally invasive interventional techniques.
-These include imaging and treatment of blood vessels (such as angiography), biopsy procedures, line and tube placement, and fluid abscess drainage.
+A subspecialty of radiology that focuses on diagnosing and treating patients by using minimally invasive interventional techniques.
+These include imaging and treatment of blood vessels (angiography), biopsy procedures, line and tube placement, and fluid abscess drainage.

 Nuclear radiology.
-A subspecialty of radiology that focuses on the diagnosis and treatment of patients with trace doses of radioactive material.
+A subspecialty of radiology that focuses on diagnosing and treating patients with tiny doses of radioactive material.

-As a result of increasing knowledge and levels of technology in the field, radiology has become highly specialized, as have most other medical and surgical specialties.
-The current trend is for radiologists to become specialized in a particular discipline, such as cardiology (the study and treatment of the heart) or neurology (the study and treatment of the brain and nervous system).
+As a result of growing knowledge and levels of technology in the field, radiology has become highly specialized, as have most other medical and surgical specialties.
+The current trend is for radiologists to become specialized in a particular discipline.
+Examples are cardiology, which is the study and treatment of the heart, or neurology, which is the study and treatment of the brain and nervous system.

-Diagnostic imaging can be performed by the following professionals:
+Diagnostic imaging can be done by the following professionals:

-Specialized doctor, who can perform basic imaging functions such as X-rays or ultrasounds.
-An example is an obstetrician who performs a routine ultrasound on a pregnant woman.
+Specialized doctor, who can do basic imaging functions such as X-rays or ultrasounds.
+An example is an obstetrician who does a routine ultrasound on a pregnant woman.
 Subspecialist cardiologists often interpret CT or MR imaging.

-Radiologic technologists, who are specially trained to perform specific imaging techniques and are certified by the American Registry of Radiologic Technologists, or another registry.
+Radiologic technologists, who are specially trained to do specific imaging techniques.
+They are certified by the American Registry of Radiologic Technologists or another registry.
 Radiologic technologists work under the direction and supervision of the radiologist.

-Diagnostic imaging can be performed in a number of settings, including the following:
+Diagnostic imaging can be done in a number of settings, including: